rengokantai/udulawscersoluarchiasso2022/README.md

 ##### Max CIDR per VPC is 5.
 For each CIDR
 Min size is/28  (16 address)
 Max size is/16  (65536 address)

+### Internet Gateway and Route Tables

+One VPC can only be attached to one IGW and vice versa